 What else to consider?

-Since all things are never created equal, cross-platform mobile medical app development has some nuances to keep in mind:
+Since all things are never created equal, cross-platform development has some nuances to keep in mind:

 With some cross-platform development, a unique UI for each platform is created.
 This can certainly be a benefit because creating apps that make use of familiar native features will typically increase the app acceptance.